tickBit/Amiga-PlayVideo/README.md

 `int frameSize = WIDTH * HEIGHT * 4;`

-Mp4s need that * 4, but if the video format doesn't use all these A R G B, * 3 is the right value...
+Mp4s need that * 4, but if the video format doesn't use all these A R G B, * 3 may be the right value...

 `PlayVideo.c` was made only in small video files (in terms on file size) in mind.